Reusable Surgical Caps and Head Covers with FAQ's

-- Standard size fits all from bald to bushy and grapefruit to pumpkin.
-Fits buns and should length ponytails.
+Standard size fits all from bald to bushy and grapefruit to pumpkin.
+Fits buns and shoulder length ponytails.

 Approximate dimensions for Surgical Scrub Caps

-But there is a lot of writing about head covers and what is accepted by the American College of Surgeons (ACS), the American periOperative Registered Nurses (AORN), and the FDA requirements for health care and human food workers.
+But there is a lot of writing about head covers and what is accepted by the American College of Surgeons (ACS), the American periOperative Registered Nurses (AORN) and the FDA requirements for health care and human food workers.
 And there are a lot of questions people ask.
-Can I wear a ponytail out of my surgical cap?

 I also listed ideas at the end for Alternative Head Covers should you decide to not push the easy button and purchase our all day comfort reusable cloth bouffant / surgical caps and run out later.

-- What are the FDA rules and regulations for disposable and reusable Bouffant caps and Surgical Head Covers?
+- What are the FDA rules and regulations for Bouffant Caps and Surgical Head Covers?